ITensor/website/docs/classes/combiner.md

 ## Specification

-`combiner(Index i1, Index i2, ...) -> ITensor`
+* `combiner(Index i1, Index i2, ...) -> ITensor`

   Given one or more indices, return a combiner ITensor which can be used to combine these indices into a single, new Index `c`.

+  The resulting ITensor will have all of the indices provided, plus one new Index `c` whose size is the product of sizes `i1.m() * i2.m() * ...`.

+* `combiner(std::vector<Index> inds, Args args = Args::global()) -> ITensor`

+  Given a std::vector of Index objects, return a combiner ITensor which combines these indices into a single new index.

-The resulting ITensor will have all of the indices provided, plus one extra Index `c` whose size is the product of sizes `i1.m() * i2.m() * ...`.
+  The resulting ITensor will have all of the indices provided, plus one new Index `c` whose size is the product of sizes `i1.m() * i2.m() * ...`.

+  This function also recognizes the following optional named arguments:

+  * "IndexName" (default: "cmb") &mdash; provide a string to use for the name of the new, combined Index
+  * "IndexType" (default: Link) &mdash; set the [[IndexType|classes/indextype]] of the new, combined Index

 <br/>
-_This page current as of version 2.0.6_
+_This page current as of version 2.0.11_